Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Experiments

 To validate our core hypothesis, we visualize the eviction loss distribution under an 80\% compression ratio.
-As illustrated in Figure~\ref{fig:alloc_trend} and Figure~\ref{fig:alloc_heatmap}, the failure modes of different strategies reveal their fundamental limitations in both optimization granularity and deployment constraints.
+As illustrated in Figures~\ref{fig:alloc_trend} and~\ref{fig:alloc_heatmap}, the failure modes of existing strategies reveal fundamental limitations in both optimization granularity and deployment constraints.

-\textbf{Limitations of PyramidKV.} PyramidKV primarily attempts to optimize in the layer-wise dimension based on fixed priors.
+\textbf{Limitations of PyramidKV.} PyramidKV optimizes along the layer-wise dimension based on fixed structural priors.
 While it adjusts the budget distribution across layers, Figure~\ref{fig:alloc_trend} (pink line) shows that this rigid heuristic induces a sharp escalation in loss within deeper layers (layers 27--32), failing to adapt to the high semantic density of these regions.
 Consequently, the aggressive pruning in deep layers—based on an ill-suited pyramidal hypothesis—causes irreversible context loss that outweighs the minor gains in shallow layers, ultimately yielding a higher aggregated Oracle Loss than the Uniform baseline.

 \textbf{Limitations of AdaKV.} AdaKV focuses on the head-wise dimension, allocating budgets dynamically based on proxy score magnitudes.
 However, it faces a critical engineering trade-off: performing a true global cross-layer sort requires buffering all KV states during prefill, which causes unacceptable peak memory spikes.
 Consequently, AdaKV is often practically constrained to layer-wise uniform (or locally dynamic) budgets while competing only within layers.
 This explains why its layer-wise loss curve (Figure~\ref{fig:alloc_trend}, blue dashed line) closely mirrors the Uniform baseline, failing to rebalance resources across layers.
 Furthermore, within layers, Figure~\ref{fig:alloc_heatmap} reveals that distinct ``loss bursts'' (dark red blocks) persist.
 This confirms the ranking discordance: simply prioritizing heads with high proxy scores fails to capture true Oracle importance, leading to suboptimal intra-layer allocation.